 Alan's vision is for everyone across the Havant constituency to have a secure and prosperous future.
 His three local priorities are: a strong local economy, successful local schools, and vibrant local communities.

-Between May 2015-May 2017, Alan was Havant’s local MP and national representative in the Westminster Parliament.
+In June 2017, Alan was re-elected as Havant’s local MP and national representative in the Westminster Parliament.

 Alan in Parliament: Havant's Local Champion and National Legislator